Kuflink – Pros & Cons

-In February 2019 Kuflink introduced its secondary market, so it is now possible to sell loans to other investors if you would like to exit a loan early!.
+The Kuflink secondary market was introduced in 2019, so it is possible to sell loans to other investors if you would like to exit a loan early.

 There is a 0.25% fee for selling loans which is really not bad if you need your capital quickly.

-Auto-Invest loans are diversified automatically when you initially invest with Kuflink.
+Auto-Invest loans are diversified automatically when you initially invest.
 Capital is spread between available loans in each loan portfolio.

 In the screenshot below, you can see that I deposited £500 initially to test auto-invest back in 2018 and this was split equally between available loans.
 I mostly do Select Invest loans these days but the Auto-Invest is a good option if you just want a “fire & forget” investment.

-Diversification on these loans is not as much as I would hope for, however because Kuflink have good loan security, and they invest 5% of their money into Auto-Invest loans on a first-loss basis, I’m comfortable with even less diversification with their Auto-Invest.
+Diversification on loans is typically fairly good with Auto-Invest.
+Also because loans have good security, and they invest 5% of their money into Auto-Invest loans on a first-loss basis, I’m comfortable with even less diversification with their Auto-Invest.

-While writing this Kuflink review, I found their website very easy to use and provides good information for both auto-invest and select-invest accounts (including the Kuflink ISA).
+While writing this Kuflink review, I found their website very easy to use, and provides good information for both auto-invest and select-invest accounts (including the Kuflink ISA).

-The Dashboard with your accounts and balances is displayed when you log in to the website, as well as loans you are currently invested in.
+The Dashboard with your accounts and balances is displayed when you log in to the website.

 On the auto-invest page, you can see rates available for the 12, 36 and 60 month loans, 5%, 6.1% and 7% respectively .